reab5555/Stock-Risk-Clustering/README.md

 ### R-Squared
 In the context of finance, R-squared is often used to evaluate how well a stock's price movements can be explained by the movements of the overall market.
 A higher R-squared value indicates a stronger relationship between the stock and the market.

+R² = 1: This indicates a perfect linear relationship between the stock and the market.
+All of the stock's price movements can be explained by the market's movements.
+R² = 0.5: This suggests that 50% of the stock's price movements can be explained by the market's movements, while the remaining 50% is due to other factors.
+R² = 0.25: This indicates that only 25% of the stock's price movements can be explained by the market's movements, while the remaining 75% is attributed to other factors.
+R² = 0: This suggests that none of the stock's price movements can be explained by the market's movements.
+The stock's price movements are entirely independent of the market.

 ## Gaussian Mixture Model (GMM)
 Gaussian Mixture Model (GMM) is a probabilistic model that assumes the data is generated from a mixture of a finite number of Gaussian distributions.
 It is commonly used for clustering tasks, where the goal is to group similar data points together based on their underlying probability distributions.